 POSTDOCTORAL AND CLINICAL FELLOWS

-Multiple postdoctoral and clinical fellow positions are available for enthusiastic and motivated individuals with an interest in molecular biology, biochemistry, protein mass spectrometry, metabolism and mammalian physiology.
+One postdoc position is available for an enthusiastic and motivated individual with an interest in molecular biology, biochemistry, protein mass spectrometry, metabolism and mammalian physiology.
 Candidates should have an M.D. or a Ph.D., be highly motivated and have relevant training in molecular biology and biochemical techniques.

 Please submit your CV, research interests, long-term goals, and possible start dates by email to katrinjs(at)stanford.edu.
 For more information about the postdoctoral position and working at Stanford University, click here.